 Inflation has been a large factor.
 As of June 2023 Inflation is currently the highest it’s been in 3 decades, sitting at more than 10%.
 This is 5x the Bank of England’s target!

 Talk of a rise in interest rates have been going on for a while now, but there were expectations that any interest rates rise would be put on hold with the spread of the Omicron variant of Covid-19, however, other variants of the virus have had less of an impact on economic growth than expected.

 Changes in interest rates will have an impact on your business.
 Here are the five biggest impacts to expect.

 The Late Payment of Commercial Debts Act was introduced by the UK Government to protect businesses from late payments, giving them a statutory right to claim interest from other businesses for late commercial payment.

-When you action a debt through Collect-it, our partners Darcey Quigley & Co work to not only collect your overdue amount but also late payment interest you are entitled to, late payment compensation that can applied to each invoice and costs for debt recovery from your late payer.
+When you action a debt through Collect-it, our partners Darcey Quigley & Co work to collect not only your overdue amount but also late payment interest you are entitled to, late payment compensation that can be applied to each invoice, and costs for debt recovery from your late payer.

 Access to business funding

 When interest rates rise it is not uncommon for banks to reduce lending as the risk of defaults increase.